KvngBleach/Security-/markdown.md

 * Endpoint Protection Platform (EPP): Endpoint protection platforms offer various security features, such as data loss protection, protection from malicious downloads, incident investigation and remediation, and more.
 These features help protect endpoints from security threats.

 ## Operational Controls are those that involve people conducting processes on a day-to-day level.
 Examples could include awareness training, asset classification, and reviewing log files.

+* Configuration Management: A configuration management plan ensures that all systems use secure baseline settings instead of default settings.
+This helps prevent hackers from exploiting vulnerabilities that result from poor configuration settings.

+* Security Awareness Training: Regular cybersecurity training helps your employees follow cybersecurity best practices, such as creating strong passwords, understanding threats of social engineering attacks, and avoiding clicking unknown links.
+This helps your company to meet its overall security goals.

+* User account Management: Managing user accounts involves giving the right access to individuals based on their roles and deleting accounts once employees leave the company.
+Use account management helps ensure that data access aligns with the least privilege principle.

+* Patch Management: Regularly updating and applying software patches is an ongoing operational task to prevent vulnerabilities, ensuring that day-to-day system management is in line with security goals.
+You can explore these best patch management software to automate updates in your organization.

 # Defending Against Attacks